About

 High school requirements

-There are no specific high school requirements for the Medicine program.
-However, as a four-year bachelor's degree (any subject area) is required to apply for admission to Medicine.
+There are no specific high school requirements for the Medicine program, however, a four-year bachelor's degree (completed in any subject area) is required to apply for admission to Medicine.

-Students should consider their degree interests and research the high school prerequisite requirements for the degree to ensure they have taken the required high school courses to complete the university-level courses.
+Students should consider their degree interests and research the high school prerequisite requirements for the degree.

 University requirements